 Currency in Nepal

-The official currency of Nepal is the Nepalese rupee, however Indian rupees and even U.S. dollars are widely accepted.
+The official currency of Nepal is the Nepalese rupee, but Indian rupees and even U.S. dollars are widely accepted.
 When paying with dollars, the default rate is often rounded down to US $1 = 100 rs.
 That makes the math easier, but you'll lose a little on larger transactions.

 Caution: Although Indian rupees are acceptable as currency in Nepal, the Indian 500-rupee and 1,000-rupee banknotes are illegal in Nepal.
 You can actually get slapped with a fine if you try to use them!
 Save them for India or break them into smaller denominations before arrival.